NaaeemMalik/my-Chromium-forks/docs/clang_format.md

-# Using clang-format on GTX Browser C++ Code
+# Using clang-format on GTx Browser C++ Code

 [TOC]

 *** note
-NOTE: This page does not apply to the GTX Browser OS project.
-See [GTX Browser Issue 878506](https://bugs.chromium.org/p/chromium/issues/detail?id=878506#c10) for updates.
+NOTE: This page does not apply to the GTx Browser OS project.
+See [GTx Browser Issue 878506](https://bugs.chromium.org/p/chromium/issues/detail?id=878506#c10) for updates.
 ***